BigstoneDevelopment/datapack-wiki/standards.md

 - **[#PORTS]** > The number of ports it has, as a number.
 If it only has 1 port, you don't have to include this tag! _(e.g. Just BIN instead of BIN-1)_
 - **[ROLE]** > Most ports will be SD (Standard), but ports with specific roles will have different colors and have a different named tag.
 For example, HEX-STATE.
 If the port is SD you don't have to include this tag! _(e.g. just HEX instead of HEX-SD)_

+# Port compliance ratings:

+- Compliant: a port/component that is completely compliment!
+- Semistandard: incompatible with some ports, or a less used/more niche version of something else, or a separate size.
+- Extended Semistandard: compliant/semistandard but it is allowed to include modded blocks/items/entities.
+An example would be create rotational power based ports or components.
+- Noncompliant: it's not compliant as it doesn't fit under any other categories.
+Does something already done but way way worse, or completely useless.

 # Redstone Port Types

 - Each port would have a corresponding colored concrete block under it.